CDSoftwaresJA/loveisblue/README.md

     - For LIB social distance detecting, it only has to be installed on one phone; However for the bluetooth messaging to work, LIB  needs to be installed on both devices.

 - **Can LIB work in the background?**
-    - LIB works in the background
+    - LIB works in the background so you can easily manage your social distancing

 ---